Submitty/submitty.github.io/_docs/developer/google_summer_of_code/2020_Harsh_Joshi.md

 * **Submit before grading** enables the instructor to allow grading to only those students who have submitted their own assignments.
 Note that this option should only be used when sufficient submissions have been made, usually after the submissions are closed.

-* **Download Peer CSV**  exports the current peer matrix to csv which can be reuploaded for future/other peer assigments.
+* **Download Peer CSV**  exports the current peer matrix to csv which can be reuploaded for future/other peer assignments.

 * **Clear Peer Matrix**  resets the current peer matrix.
 Note that this option should be used carefully when randomized peer assignments are used as it can't be undone.